Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 How to Organize a Puppy Socialization Party

 When organizing a puppy socialization party, the most important consideration is to watch the puppy's behavior and have control over the situations he is exposed to.

 - Collaborative friends

-- A variety of people (men, women, children, toddlers, babies, seniors, people of different skin colors, different personalities, people with hats, umbrellas, canes, uniforms, glasses, etc.)
+- A variety of people (men, women, children, toddlers, babies, seniors, people of different heights, different skin colors, people with mustaches and beards, different personalities, people with different types of hats, umbrellas, canes, uniforms, bikes, sunglasses, strollers etc.)

 Tip: Slow and Steady Wins the Race

 A puppy should not be exposed to a puppy socialization party cold turkey.
 Exposing the puppy to a large crowd can be an overwhelming experience and may cause the puppy to feel stress or fear.
 Rather than being desensitized, there is a risk that the puppy may become sensitized, which is the opposite of what one wants to accomplish.